Get all the latest data for San Miguel de Allende

 What property types dominate in San Miguel de Allende right now?

-The estimated breakdown in San Miguel de Allende in 2026 is roughly 60% to 70% single-family homes (colonial and contemporary), about 15% to 20% casitas or multi-unit compounds, and around 10% to 15% condos, with the balance being land parcels.
+In San Miguel de Allende in 2026, a realistic active-supply breakdown is roughly 60% to 70% houses and townhouses, 15% to 20% condos or apartments, 10% to 15% casitas or small compounds, with the rest mostly land and semi-rural homes.

 If you want to know more, you should read our dedicated analyses: